 BEST TIME OF YEAR TO VISIT?

-The Bungle Bungles is stunning at the start of the dry season.
+The Bungle Bungles is stunning at the start of the dry season and the best way to get there is on a 4×4 Bungle Bungle adventure.
 This is when it is most accessible by road and the common time for guided Bungle Bungle tours.
 The wet season, however, is utterly spectacular, although at this time the region can only be viewed by air.
 Weather permitting, 4WD road access into Purnululu National Park re-opens in early April.
 At this time of the year, the region is lush and green with bright yellow Acacia flowers an d Grevillea blooming all around the dome plains.

 TYPICAL MONTH BY MONTH TEMPERATURES

 May sees hot days well above 30 degrees and higher amongst the domes with plenty of water in the rock pools, although the water does recede quickly with pools becoming stagnant and smelly.
 Mid-June to mid-August, the